Thurler/thlaby3-utilities/README.md

 - Map out treasure chest event flags so we know which is which
   - Currently I only know which flags exist
+- Make a script to better analyze break item recipes, like how many base items are needed for each other item, in total, etc
 - Figure out how the game decides which enemies spawn on a random encounter, map out the rare enemy spots and any horde spots / odds
 - Fix the script that renders a fully graphical map of each floor, as seen in-game
 - Figure out how Cirno adds items to her shop and how the heck she decides to price them